No ratings yet

 baked oat cups for baby + toddler

-If you make these mini oatmeal cups, be sure to tag me on Instagram!
+If you make these mini oatmeal muffins, be sure to tag me on Instagram!
 I’d love to see!

 More Toddler Meal Ideas: